 - It’s not an asset

 However, don’t get discouraged!
 We’ll be covering ways to get traffic and clients later on.
 For now, we are focused on choosing one of these online business models to focus on.

 If you want to make it on your own, this is a great online business model.

 You can make money if you start your own blog and build enough traffic.
-Or, you can do it by starting a successful podcast.
+Or, you can do it by learning how to start a successful podcast.

-This online business model allows you to do things at your own pace, but traffic is a big caveat.
-You need to be popular enough for advertisers and sponsors to want to promote on your site.
+This online business model allows you to do things at your own pace, but traffic is a big caveat – you need to a lot of listeners to land podcast sponsorships.